-Soms wordt de vraag gesteld of EFT wetenschappelijk bewezen
+Soms wordt de vraag gesteld of EFT wetenschappelijk bewezen is.

 Ik heb daarom hieronder een aantal wetenschappelijke studies over de de werking en resultaten van EFT op een rijtje gezet.